Skip to content

 Canada Wide Media Listed by thegentlemen Ransomware Group

 On June 22, 2026, Canada Wide Media appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which publishes BC Business, TV Week and more than 48 other titles reaching over six million readers, had internal files exfiltrated during a ransomware attack.
+The company, which publishes BC Business, TV Week and more than 48 other titles reaching over six million readers, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates the incident involved successful data exfiltration from Canada Wide Media, headquartered in Burnaby, British Columbia.
 The files were later published on the group’s leak site hosted via ransomware.live.
 No precise count of affected individuals has been disclosed, but the nature of a publishing company’s internal records typically includes employee personal data, contributor information, advertiser contracts and customer details.